 How does customer journey mapping help you?

-For example, with the help of the customer journey map, you may find that your customers receive a response to a service request, but the team does not follow up later to check whether everything was handled satisfactorily.
+For example, with the help of the customer journey map, you may realise that your customers receive a response to a service request, but the team doesn’t follow up later to make sure everything was handled satisfactorily.
 With your customer journey map, you can now show not only that there is a need for supporting software, for example, but also the impact and benefits of spending money on it.

 Mapping will also give you a better understanding of how and where you can reach your potential customers.
 This will help you to better target not only your content, but also your ad campaigns, for example.
 And that’s a good thing, because it becomes very expensive in the long run to address a vaguely defined audience and then hope that your own target group can be found somewhere within it.